jakin010/surrealdb_extra/README.md

 ## Extra

 Note: surrealdb-extra is an independent crate and is not affiliated with or endorsed by SurrealDB or its developers.

+Note: Test won't work because of embedded database right now has no support for functions